Satin21/good-coding-practices/README.md

-#Greets
+The purpose of this repository is to teach python programming and git versioning via Github.

 Your collaborator Lena says hi! :D
-#Purpose
-The purpose of this repository is to teach python programming and git versioning via Github.